markmi/acpphint/README.md

   in/for a cortex-a72 context.)
 Similarly for testing cortex-a72 code on the WDK23.

-- Added later: UFS WDK23 examples based on kernel/world/acpphint
+- Added later: UFS WDK23 CA72 (kernel/world/acpphint).
-  having code tuned for cortex-a72.
-No replacement of ZFS context example data with UFS context data yet for cortex-a78c/cortex-x1c.
+  No replacement of ZFS context example data with UFS context data yet for CA78C(/X1C).

+- Added later: Start to explore the kernel being targetted one way and the rest (world/acpphint) being the other.
+First
+  example: UFS WDK23 with CA78C(/X1C) kernel and CA72 world.
+  This adds makefile.* files with appropriate naming.

 Changes
 - Update to using lang/gcc13 and devel/clang16 based builds